-• Activation of public spaces and public art (Parks) - \$265,000 (one-time)

-GOAL

-Increase the Number of Visitors Downtown

-The inaugural Minnesota Yacht Club festival took place along the Mississippi River July 19-20, 2024, during which 35,000 music fans attended each day.
+• Activation of public spaces and public art (Parks) - \$265,000 (one-time) 9 2025 ENTERPRISE STRATEGY H4 Increase the Number of Visitors Downtown The inaugural Minnesota Yacht Club festival took place along the Mississippi River July 19-20, 2024, during which 35,000 music fans attended each day.
 The festival contributed \$106.3 million to the economy, including more than \$7.5 million in tax revenue to the region.
 The festival activities also contributed to the creation or support of 814 full-time job equivalents.
-The 2026 IIHF World Junior Championship is a 10-nation tournament that features the best men's under-20 players in the world, with 29 games of the championship take place over 10 days.
+The 2026 IIHF World Junior Championship is a 10-nation tournament that features the best mens under-20 players in the world, with 29 games of the championship taking place over 10 days.
 The 2026 event marks the 50th anniversary of the IIHF World Junior Championship.
 Xcel Energy Center will host 16 games, including semi-finals, bronze medal, and gold medal games.
 The other 13 games will be held at 3M Arena at Mariucci.
 Fan Fest will be at the Saint Paul RiverCentre, and Rice Park will be the location of outdoor activations.
+SAINT PAUL PARKS AND RECREATION Saint Paul Parks and Recreation Department is a nationally accredited and gold medal awardwinning organization that manages 184 parks and open spaces, AZA-accredited Como Park Zoo and Conservatory, 26 city-operated recreation centers, more than 120 miles of trails, an indoor and two outdoor aquatic facilities, a public beach, a variety of premium sports facilities, municipal golf courses, and Great River Passage.
+2025 Budget:

-VISIT SAINT PAUL Visit Saint Paul is the city's official Convention and Visitors Bureau, dedicated to attracting visitors and events that generate interest and revenue to positively impact the community.
+• Events and festivals grant program (City Council) - \$155,000 (on-going) VISIT SAINT PAUL Visit Saint Paul is the city's official Convention and Visitors Bureau, dedicated to attracting visitors and events that generate interest and revenue to positively impact the community.
 Visit Saint Paul is made up of a passionate and spirited group of advocates, marketers, and promoters of the City of Saint Paul.
 Visit Saint Paul's 2025-2027 Strategic Plan outlines efforts to attract visitors, drive economic impact, and spotlight the vibrant culture and diverse experiences of Minnesota's capital.